Naty-S/sol-vault/README.md

 >Tells Rust "Hey keep this, I need it thru 'X' instrcuction".

 **Account**: Accounts owned by the program (PDA's).
-HI, when we use the Account type it will always be a PDA? or there's a case where is not?

 **SystemAccount**: Used when storing data is not needed, can just to store lamports.